 Wiley takes obvious artistic license with the story—Holofernes is represented by a woman’s head, and Judith wears a gown designed by Riccardo Tisci of Givenchy.
 This new rendition can be interpreted on many different levels, including racial and gender identity and inequity, the representation of women throughout art history, and society’s ideals for beauty.
 In Wiley’s words, “I am painting women in order to come to terms with the depictions of gender within the context of art history.
 One has to broaden the conversation . . .
 This series of works attempts to reconcile the presence of black female stereotypes that surrounds their presence and/or absence in art history, and the notions of beauty, spectacle, and the ‘grand’ in painting.”

-Linda Johnson Dougherty is the NCMA’s chief curator and curator of contemporary art.
+Linda Johnson Dougherty is chief curator and curator of contemporary art at the NCMA.